What is AWS Single Sign-On (AWS SSO)?

 How do my employees get started using AWS SSO?

-Employees can get started with AWS SSO by visiting the AWS SSO user portal that is generated when you configure your directory in AWS SSO.
+Employees can get started with AWS SSO by visiting the AWS SSO user portal that is generated when you configure your identity source in AWS SSO.
 If you manage your users in AWS SSO, your employees can use their email address and password they configured with AWS SSO to sign into the user portal.
-If you connect to a Microsoft Active Directory, your employees can sign in to user portal with their Active Directory user name and password and then view the accounts and applications assigned to them.
+If you connect AWS SSO to a Microsoft Active Directory or a SAML 2.0 identity provider, your employees can sign in to user portal with their existing corporate credentials and then view the accounts and applications assigned to them.
 To access an account or application, employees choose the associated icon from the AWS SSO user portal.